The internal languages of univalent categories: The Bicategory of Univalent Full Comprehension Categories

-The bicategory $\FullCompCat$ that we use, is slightly different from the bicategory defined by Coraglia and Emmenegger.
+The bicategory $\FullCompCat$ that we use, is slightly different from the bicategory defined by Coraglia and Emmenegger~\cite{coraglia:2024}.
 Instead of all comprehension categories, $\FullCompCat$ only has univalent full comprehension categories as objects.
-Following \citeauthor{clairambault:2014}, we also restrict the morphisms: instead of all lax morphisms, $\FullCompCat$ only contains pseudo morphisms.
-Here we say that a lax morphism $(\F, \FF, \F_\chi)$ a \textbf{pseudo morphism} if $\F_\chi$ is a natural isomorphism (\cite{curien:2014}).
+Following Clairambault and Dybjer~\cite{clairambault:2014}, we also restrict the morphisms: instead of all lax morphisms, $\FullCompCat$ only contains pseudo morphisms.
+Here we say that a lax morphism $(\F, \FF, \F_\chi)$ is a \textbf{pseudo morphism} if $\F_\chi$ is a natural isomorphism~\cite{curien:2014}.
+Such morphisms thus preserve context extension up to isomorphism.
 We do not pose any restriction on the 2-cells.

-To construct $\FullCompCat$, we use \textbf{displayed bicategories}~\cite[Definition 6.1]{ahrens:2021}.
-This allows us to construct this bicategory and to prove its univalence modularly.
-These techniques have also been used to construct the bicategories of monoidal categories~(\cite{wullaert:2022}), double categories~(\cite{vanderweide:2024}), and monads~(\cite{vanderweide:2023a}).
+To construct $\FullCompCat$, we use \textbf{displayed bicategories}~\cite[Definition 6.1]{ahrens:2021}, which allow us to construct this bicategory and to prove its univalence modularly.
+These techniques have also been used to construct the bicategories of monoidal categories~\cite{wullaert:2022}, double categories~\cite{vanderweide:2024}, and monads~\cite{vanderweide:2023a}.

 We start this section by recalling some basic notions and theorems about displayed bicategories.
 After that we use these techniques to define the bicategory $\FullCompCat$ of univalent full comprehension categories.
 We finish by proving that $\FullCompCat$ is univalent.